gvwilson/thirdbit/_posts/2004/2004-09-02-a-few-simple-rules.md

 ---
 <p>We held the post-mortem
 for Helium this
 morning.
-Lots of things went wrong, but many more went right---it was a fun, productive summer.</p>
+Lots of things went wrong, but many more went right—it was a fun, productive summer.</p>

 <p>Lots of things contributed to the fun, but much of the productivity
 can be attributed to one thing: everyone learned to use modern tools, and adopted good working practices.
-Many projects stumble or fail because programmers aren't willing to do this---far too many, young as well as old, still insist on using Vim, Emacs, and other legacy tools.
+Many projects stumble or fail because programmers aren't willing to do this—far too many, young as well as old, still insist on using Vim, Emacs, and other legacy tools.
 This doesn't just make <em>them</em> less productive; it also handicaps the rest of the team, since it prevents people learning from